-202. Mr. Johnson said that he is the Engineering Procurement Contractor (EPC) and will provide all of the Operation and Maintenance (O&M) at the Construction Site.
+- 203. Mr. Johnson said that he is the Engineering Procurement Contractor (EPC) and will provide all of the Operation and Maintenance (O&M) at the RaPower3 Construction Site.
 Note: An Engineering Procurement and Construction contractor is responsible for all the activities from detailed plant design, procurement of equipment, construction, initial operation and commissioning of the plant prior to handover of the project to the owner.
-In the materials I have reviewed, I have not seen any indication that Mr. Johnson or anyone else affiliated with the IAS Solar Dish Technology has either the experience or the resources to support either of these activities.

-- 203. In the materials I have reviewed, there is no indication that any person or entity has agreed to pay for any electricity or other energy produced by IAS Solar Dish Technology. - 204.
-In my opinion, the staffing and equipment at the Manufacturing Facility, R&D Site, and the Construction Site are inadequate to support the commercialization of the technology. - 205.
-Also, as I have previously discussed, worldwide there are no dish/engine systems in commercial operation today.
-In my opinion and the opinions of others in the solar community, the concept of a central engine solar dish project has fundamental flaws that make it much less likely to be commercialized than the more conventional dish/Stirling system with the engine and generator mounted on each dish. - 206.
-The IAS Solar Dish Technology, which is based on Fresnel lens technology and a selfdeveloped turbine, is not technically and very likely not economically viable. - 207.
-My experience with Stage 1 solar system designs, such as this one, is that at the beginning of development all problems are small and solvable and it is only when the developer gets to Stages 3 and 4 prototype and demonstration that the real performance and cost issues become apparent. - 208.
-Because of the fundamental flaws in the components of the IAS Solar Dish Technology, the lack of engineering capability, staffing, and resources supporting this project, and the fact that, after more than decade of work, the IAS Solar Dish Technology is still at Stage 1 of engineering development, it is my opinion that there will never be a commercially viable system that uses the Technology.
+In the materials I have reviewed, I have not seen any indication that Mr. Johnson, or anyone else affiliated with the IAS Solar Dish Technology, has either the experience or the resources to support any of these activities. - 204.
+In the materials I have reviewed, there is no indication that any person or entity has agreed to pay for any electricity or other energy produced by IAS Solar Dish Technology. - 205.
+In my opinion, the staffing and equipment at the Manufacturing Facility, IAS R&D Site, and the RaPower3 Construction Site are inadequate to support the commercialization of the technology. - 206.
+Also, as I have previously discussed, there are no dish/engine systems in commercial operation today anywhere in the world.
+In my opinion the concept of a central engine solar dish project has fundamental flaws that make it much less likely to be commercialized than the more conventional dish/Stirling system with the engine and generator mounted on each dish. - 207.
+The IAS Solar Dish Technology, which is based on Fresnel lens technology and a selfdeveloped turbine, is not technically viable and very likely not economically competitive. - 208.
+My experience with Stage 1 solar system designs, such as this one, is that at the beginning of development all problems are small and solvable and it is only when the developer gets to Stages 3 and 4 prototype and demonstration that the real performance and cost issues become apparent. - 209.
+Because of the fundamental flaws in the components of the IAS Solar Dish Technology, the lack of engineering capability, staffing, and resources supporting this project, and the fact that, after more than a decade of work, the IAS Solar Dish Technology is still at Stage 1 of engineering development, it is my opinion that there will never be a commercially viable system that uses the Technology.